AIMOverse/x402-kit/README.md

 - 🔧 **Submit PRs** to improve the codebase

 Contributors will receive **priority access** and **rewards** at AIMO Network's Beta launch (coming soon)!

-## Acknowledgements

-[x402-rs](https://github.com/x402-rs/x402-rs) for providing the first facilitator and x402 SDK in rust [faremeter](https://github.com/faremeter/faremeter) for inpiring some of x402-kit's API design